cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

     * 4/24: added it back in.
 * Total Scheduled Service Hours ....not blue for time-of-day. go with categorical scale? also set the colorscale manually because no color should be repeated
     * I think I addressed this?
 Confirm with Tiffany.

-##### WIP
 * Fill out your readable.yml for better displaying column names and captions -- you're already working on this

 ##### Having Issues
 * yes, leave out the chart unavailable. i've tried this: when you're concatenating altair charts but you're missing one, you'd basically do like chart2= alt.LayerChart() so that when you do